 We are Slava and Oksanka, a Ukrainian couple who have found our own way to explore the Netherlands—on the longtail cargo e-bike nicknamed “Shark.”
 We are traveling through all twelve provinces of the country, seeking out off-the-beaten-path places.
-Oksanka takes these in mentally, while I capture them in photos and write travel reportages.
+I capture them in photos and write travel reportages, while Oksanka talks to locals who approach us, drawn by our unusual bike, and reads every info stand I walk past.

 This project was never a grand plan; it appeared naturally as we searched for a shared outdoor activity.
 I am a real cycling and photography maniac who will skip sleep to ride somewhere and wait an hour for a “perfect” photo.
 Oksanka is a researcher by trade and calling; she is fascinated by local lore—the way people live, what they think, how they speak, and the history of the places we encounter along the way.